Economic globalization: Cultural effects

 Economic globalization may affect culture.
 Populations may mimic the international flow of capital and labor markets in the form of immigration and the merger of cultures.
 Foreign resources and economic measures may affect different native cultures and may cause assimilation of a native people.
 As these populations are exposed to the English language, computers, western music, and North American culture, changes are being noted in shrinking family size, immigration to larger cities, more casual dating practices, and gender roles are transformed.

 Yu Xintian noted two contrary trends in culture due to economic globalization.
 Yu argued that culture and industry not only flow from the developed world to the rest, but trigger an effort to protect local cultures.
 He notes that economic globalization began after World War II, whereas internationalization began over a century ago.

 George Ritzer wrote about the McDonaldization of society and how fast food businesses spread throughout the United States and the rest of the world, attracting other places to adopt fast food culture.
 Ritzer describes other businesses such as The Body Shop, a British cosmetics company, that have copied McDonald's business model for expansion and influence.
 In 2006, 233 of 280 or over 80% of new McDonald's opened outside the US.
 In 2007, Japan had 2,828 McDonald's locations.

 Global media companies export information around the world.
 This creates a mostly one-way flow of information, and exposure to mostly western products and values.
 Companies like CNN, Reuters and the BBC dominate the global airwaves with western points of view.
-Other media news companies such as Qatar's Al Jazeera network offer a different point of view, but reach and influence fewer people.
+Other media news companies such as Qatar's Al Jazeera network offer a different point of view, but its reach and influence fewer people.